-Individual buildings should incorporate similar design elements, such as surface materials, color, roof treatment, windows, and doors, on all sides of the building to achieve a unity of design.
-Building Frontage • The following frontage types are encouraged in residential areas: Forecourt, Light Court, Dooryard/Terrace Porch, Stoop.
-The entry to the building is through a community patio, which leads to a central plaza.
-This forms a courtyard from which access to the buildings are taken.
-Roof Forms A variety of roof forms is encouraged.
-Roof types that are larger, simpler, visually quiet, and formally cohesive are preferred.
-Roof forms such as parapets, gable end, mansard, dormers, shed, hip, and barrel vaults are encouraged.
-Preferred roof materials are ballasted flat roofs, metal standing seam, concrete or terra cotta tile, and composite shingles.
-The roof form is a simple shed roof which is broken up through the articulation of the building.
-The roof material is a synthetic slate.
-Materials • All building materials should be selected with the objectives of quality and durability as well as to produce a positive This has been done.
-See discussion on Sustainable Site Materials.
-Furthermore, the open plaza which includes a concrete seat wall and an effect on the pedestrian environment through scale, color, and texture.
+Individual buildings should incorporate similar design eleme such as surface materials, color, roo treatment, windows, and doors, on all sid of the building to achieve a unity of design. ents, f Building Frontage The following fronta types are encouraged residential areas: Forecourt, Light Con Dooryard/Terrace Porch, Stoop. through a community patio, which leads to a central plaza.
+This forms a Roof Forms A variety of roof for is encouraged.
+Roof types that are larger, simpler, visually qui and formally cohesiv are preferred.
+Roof forms such as parapa gable end, mansard, dormers, shed, hip, a barrel vaults are encouraged.
+Preferred roof mater are ballasted flat roo metal standing seam concrete or terra cot tile, and composite shingles. et, ve ets, and ials fs, , Materials All building materia should be selected w the objectives of qua and durability as we to produce a positive discussion on Sustainable Site Materials.
+Furthermore, the open plaza which includes a effect on the pedestrian environment through scale, color, and texture.
 Architectural metals, cast-in-place concrete, brick, concrete masonry units, tile, glass, and glass block systems, among others, are acceptable materials when properly finished and detailed. arbor is open to both West Steele Lane and Meadowbrook Court.
 This feature with its center canopy tree as well as the window, tile and balcony detail help create an active, vibrant street presence.
-Green Building Materials Building materials should be evaluated and selected based on the following characteristics: Durability Reparability Low toxicity Recycled content Locally sourced Ability to be recycled or reused Ease of maintenance See response under Sustainable Site Materials Green Building Design The following guidelines should be considered to help implement the Cal- Green tier one Building Code: Project designs that incorporate renewable energy sources, such as integrated solar panels, are encouraged.
+Green Building Materials Building materials should be evaluated and selected based on the following characteristics: Durability Reparability Low toxicity Recycled content Locally sourced Ability to be recycled or reused Ease of maintenance See response under Sustainable Site Materials Green Building Design The following guidelines should be considered to help implement the Cal- Green tier one Building Code: • Project designs that incorporate renewable energy sources, such as integrated solar panels, are encouraged.
 The project does not include solar.
 However, the buildings are designed to provide cross-thru ventilation and maximize access to natural light for all units.
 Additionally, the stucco exterior adds building mass for